bjlkeng/bjlkeng.github.io/source/posts/lossless-compression-with-latent-variable-models-using-bits-back-coding.rst

 Notice in Figure 2, we randomly sample from (an estimate of) the posterior distribution.
 In some sense, we're introducing new information from the random sample here that we must encode.
-Instead, why don't we utilize some of the existing bits we've encoded to get a pseudo-random sample?
+Instead, why don't we utilize some of the existing bits we've encoded to get a "pseudo-random" sample [1]_ ?
 Figure 4 shows the encoding process in more detail.

 .. figure:: /images/bbans_bb_encode.png